madelinegarrett/Lab-15-StatsSloths-/README.md

 ## Does location matter when looking at price changes for avocados?
 For conventional vs organic?
 Kevin's Section
+* Importance: This question helps us to answer our main question because it can tell us whether or not the price change was consistent throughout the country or if there were different changes based on the region.

 ## Reflections
 Lab 2 Team Goal: